 At the ASH annual meeting in December 2013, the investigator presented preliminary efficacy data from the Myelofibrosis IST for the first 22 patients enrolled sequentially in Cohorts A and B, and preliminary safety data from the first 33 patients treated in the same two cohorts in the trial.

 Click here to download a presentation summarizing our preliminary efficacy analysis of the first 22 MF patients enrolled in the study as of October 2013 and the investigator’s findings related to safety of the first 33 MF patients enrolled as presented at ASH.

-Potential Clinical Development in Other Hematologic Myeloid Malignancies
+Future Clinical Development in Myelofibrosis or Other Hematologic Myeloid Malignancies

 - ASH 2013: Myelofibrosis (MF) IST (Investor Event)